Overview

 When to see a doctor

-See your baby's doctor if:
+See your baby's doctor or other health care professional if:

-- The patches spread to your baby's face or body
+• The patches spread to your baby's face or body.

 Causes